Jopp-gh/Obsidian-Dune84/README.md

 - apply folder colors: rename folders with up to 10 colors (0 - 9), add a number in front of your folder names,  eg. `1 Name`
 - apply folder icons by adding [keywords](https://github.com/Jopp-gh/Obsidian-Dune83/blob/main/folder%20keywords) to folder names ( the keyword must be last if you add multiple words in a name)
-- **drag n drop**: to move your files to the root folder, drag your file(s) or folder(s) over the top of your last folder.
+- **drag n drop**: to drop files/folders to your root vault directory, drag your file(s) or folder(s) over the top of your last folder.
 A blue area will appear where you can release your file(s)

 ### Tables [wiki](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/Tables.md)